nilsmehlhorn/blog/posts/angular-upload-progress/index.md

 const initialState: Upload = { state: 'PENDING', progress: 0 }
 ```

 Now we can define how intermediate states are calculated from an existing state and an incoming [`HttpEvent`](https://angular.io/api/common/http/HttpEvent).
 But first, I'll setup some [user-defined type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) for distinguishing different type of events.
-These guards a functions which narrow the event type based on the `type` property that is available in every event:
+These guards are functions which narrow the event type based on the `type` property that is available in every event:

 ```typescript
 import {